 Unless the qualifications of a non-Canadian candidate for a position are demonstrably superior to those of a Canadian candidate, the lowest level committee shall recommend that the Canadian be appointed.
-Exceptions on the part of the recommending committee or departures from such recommendations by a dean, the Librarian or the President shall be reported in writing to the Association and the Clerk of the Senate within ten (10) working days by the President.
+Exceptions on the part of the recommending committee or departures from such recommendations by a Dean, the University Librarian or the President shall be reported in writing to the Association and the Clerk of the Senate within ten (10) working days by the President.

-- (a) Canadian designates a citizen of Canada, or one who on the date of application for a position at Carleton University, is a landed immigrant in Canada or holds a ministerial permit. - (b) The qualifications relevant to each vacant position shall be clearly stated and shall not include irrelevant particularities which would unfairly disadvantage Canadians at home or abroad. - (c) The parties agree to establish a University Appointments Review Committee should it become necessary or desirable.
+- (a) Canadian designates a citizen of Canada, or one who on the date of application for a position at Carleton University, is a Permanent Resident of Canada. - (b) The qualifications relevant to each vacant position shall be clearly stated and shall not include irrelevant particularities which would unfairly disadvantage Canadians at home or abroad. - (c) The parties agree to establish a University Appointments Review Committee should it become necessary or desirable.